bryanchriswhite/angular-demo/README.md

 ####Running task (e.g. starting the development server)
 This project uses [grunt](http://gruntjs.com/using-the-cli) for task-running and building.
 The more significant of these tasks are:
 * Default task, runs `jshint`, `test`, and `build`:
+**NOTE: jshint hasn't been configured yet so this task will probably fail**
 ```bash
 grunt #default task
 ```